thumb2086/Medication_reminder/log.md

 **Result:**

 Several warnings related to accessibility, Gradle dependencies, and unused code have been resolved, improving the overall quality and maintainability of the project.
-Further warnings, especially those related to unused resources and potentially unused public functions, have been noted for manual review.
+Further warnings, especially those related to unused resources and midfielders public functions, have been noted for manual review.

 ### Log: 0015 - Adherence Rate and UI Fix